Trips to Tanzania

 Tanzania Seasonality, at a glance

-The best season to visit Tanzania is during the long dry season, which falls from July to September.
-These are considered the best months for safaris, the Great Migration, trekking, and beach holidays in Zanzibar.
+The best season to visit Tanzania is during the long dry season, which falls from July to October.
+During this time, grasses are shorter which makes wildlife viewing easier.
+July to October also coincides with the Great Migration in the Serengeti

 When to visit Tanzania